JulianWDev/MetData/docs/assignments/four.md

 ```
 `The centrality of the finish and beginning is 0.027686988971731767, and the centrality of the headquarter is 0.041805298953587616`

-Overall our relatively low number indicates that the starting and end point is pretty well conected as a lower centrality number means the nodes are better connected.
+Overall our relatively low number indicates that the starting and end point is pretty well connected as a lower centrality number means the nodes are better connected.

 ### Which restaurants and cafes are at a 10 min walk distance?
-To calculate the restaurants in the area, we intially use the osmnx tags to call for restaurants, bars and cafes in the areas.
+To calculate the restaurants in the area, we initially use the osmnx tags to call for restaurants, bars and cafes in the areas.

 Then we aim to limit the network to 10 min walking distance approximately.
-For this we calclated an average distance of 750/800 meters to cover the distance.
+For this, we calculated an average distance of 750/800 meters to cover the distance.

 ```Python
 time_in_seconds = 10*60